thomaspeugeot/ngimportissue/README.md

 ✘ [ERROR] Could not resolve "@angular/common/http"
 ```

 It seems the builder is mislead by the the import path.
 It does not search the `esm2022` or `fesm2022` where the index file is present.
-Indeed `ng/node_modules/@angular/common/esm2022/http/http.mjs` is present.
+Indeed `ng/node_modules/@angular/common/esm2022/http/http.mjs` is present (for information, this file is present but not in the git repo also, you need to perfom `go mod vendor` to have it present).

-The import path that worked with ng v16 is configured to work with import path outside the workspace.
+The import path in [ng/tsconfig.json](https://github.com/thomaspeugeot/ngimportissue/blob/8a11d9dbe0a8a2b233f0e2073cc67723e63fb9a0/ng/tsconfig.json) that worked with ng v16 is configured to work with import path outside the workspace.

-ng/tsconfig.json

 ```json
     "paths": {